Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Improving Translations with Terminology lists and RAG

 \subsection{Evaluation Metrics}

-We evaluated translation quality using standard automatic metrics: BLEU for n-gram precision, and both chrF and chrF++ for character n-gram recall.
+We evaluated translation quality using 20 elections and 20 mathematics test set pairs using standard automatic metrics: BLEU for n-gram precision, and both chrF and chrF++ for character n-gram recall.
 Higher scores indicate better translation quality.
-Results are presented in Table \ref{table:results-rag}.
+The test sets were generated using: the 2025/2026 annual teaching plans for grade 4 mathematics for mathematics; the 2016 local government elections post proclamation leaflet and former President Kgalema Motlanthe'S 2009 State of the Nation Address for elections.
+Results are presented in Table \ref{table:results-rag} and example sentences used for evaluation are shown in Table \ref{table:english-tshivenda-example-sentences}.